JulieLy8619/AsyncInn/AsyncInn/README.md

 ![HotelsSeeded](./imges/seeded1.JPG)
 ![RoomsSeeded](./imges/seeded2.JPG)
 ![AmenitiesSeeded](./imges/seeded3.JPG)
 Not much has changed in terms of looks, but we have now added Dependency Injection.
-There is functionality to Create, Delete, and look at the details. (edit is still under construction)
+There is functionality to Create, Delete, look at, and edit the details.

 ## Contributors